Helmut Köllen: Television

 In January 1975, Helmut Köllen appeared with Triumvirat on In Concert, a television show broadcast by ABC, playing music from the Illusions on a Double Dimple album.
 The host of the show, Don E. Branker, stated that the video from that performance no longer exists.

 Other important interests

 Köllen was also an experienced auto mechanic and race driver, and had plans to continue in this area in the future as well.

 Death

 On 3 May 1977, Köllen died from carbon monoxide poisoning at the age of 27 while listening to some of the studio tracks in his car's cassette player while running the engine in his garage.
-A little while after his death, German group Birth Control wrote and recorded a song as a tribute to Helmut Köllen entitled "We All Thought We Knew You", which was featured on their 1977 album Increase.
+A little while after his death, the German group Birth Control wrote and recorded a song as a tribute to Helmut Köllen entitled "We All Thought We Knew You", which was featured on their 1977 album Increase.
 His debut solo album You Won't See Me was issued posthumously by Harvest in Germany in October 1977.
 It is dedicated to Köllen's parents.